Decoder Dependence in Surface-Code Threshold Estimation under Digitized Hybrid Continuous-Variable and Discrete Noise: Methodology

 \subsection{Metrics}

-The primary metric throughout the paper is the logical error rate (LER).
-This metric is tracked across both fixed-distance and multi-distance analyses, and all threshold-oriented summaries are derived from it.
-Confidence intervals are used to judge whether observed curve separations are likely to reflect a real decoder effect rather than pure sampling noise.
-For the Pauli threshold study, we additionally report crossing estimates, collapse-based critical-point estimates, the fitted exponent $\nu$, and the collapse cost returned by the scaling routine.
-For the hybrid threshold study, we report decoder-labeled crossing proxies derived from the sampled multi-distance curves, while explicitly noting when those summaries are limited by grid resolution.
+The primary metric is the logical error rate (LER).
+Main comparison figures display 95\% Wilson-score uncertainty bands.
+The Pauli-reference threshold analysis also reports crossing estimates, collapse-based critical-point estimates, fitted exponent $\nu$, and collapse cost.
+The hybrid analysis reports decoder-labeled crossing estimates or proxies from the sampled multi-distance curves and identifies grid-limited cases.

-We do not report runtime as a formal metric in this paper.
-That omission is intentional.
-The present study is designed to answer a decoding-quality question, namely whether decoder choice changes logical-error trends and threshold summaries, not to produce a hardware-normalized performance benchmark.
-A runtime comparison can be added in future work, but only if it is measured under fixed hardware and reproducible execution controls.
+The Wilson intervals quantify finite-sample uncertainty in the observed failure frequency at each operating point.
+They do not include systematic uncertainty from the noise map, decoder implementation, sweep window, or crossing estimator.
+The AUC proxy is used as a compact curve-level summary over a fixed sampled window; it is not a threshold estimate and should not be compared across different windows without qualification.
+Decoder-failure and fallback rates are reported alongside LER because they identify implementation behavior that an LER value alone cannot expose.